 Yes, dodol aceh is Indonesia’s “special brownie” and it will rock your world.
 These things are so strong that most people only eat a bite or two at a time.
 Of course I’m originally from Texas where the saying is “go big or go home” so needless to say self-control is not something I practice, either with my appetite or my wallet.

 Wait…why is Aceh the only place in Indonesia you can find this and how is it even legal?!?
 Well forgive me but I’ll have to save that story for another day 😉

 Oops, seems I didn’t have time to get to Kalimantan, Sulawesi or Papua.
-That will also be covered in an upcoming article.
+Guess those destinations will need to be covered in my next Indonesian food guide.